markfasheh/duperemove-tests/README.md

 To run:

 1. make
-2. cp tests/config.sample tests/config
+2. cp config.sample config
-3. edit tests/config to match your environment
+3. edit config to match your environment
-4. run the .sh files in tests/ (or at least run smoke_test.sh)
+4. run tests/smoke_test.sh and the other tests/test_*.sh files